HomeBOIRFREE FilingPricingTax ProfessionalsApps

 In Part 1 of the 940 Form, you must provide some basic information about your return.
 Leave any lines that do not apply to your business blank.

-• On-Line 1a, indicate if you are an employer who has only paid unemployment taxes in one state.
-Enter the abbreviation for this state.
+• Line 1a: Indicate if you are an employer who has paid unemployment taxes in only one state.
+Enter the abbreviation for that state.

-• On-Line 1b, indicate whether you paid unemployment taxes in more than one state.
-This indicates that your company is a multi-state employer and must complete and attach 940 Schedule A.
+• Line 1b: Indicate whether you have paid unemployment taxes in more than one state.
+This means your company is a multi-state employer, and you must complete and attach Form 940 Schedule A.

-• On-Line 2, indicate whether you paid wages in a credit-reduction state.
-For the 2023 tax year, the credit reduction states are California, New York and the US Virgin Islands.
+• Line 2: Indicate whether you paid wages in a credit-reduction state.
+For the 2023 tax year, the credit-reduction states are California, New York, and the U.S. Virgin Islands.

-Part 2: Determining the FUTA tax before adjustments
+Part 2: Determine your FUTA tax before adjustments

-Part 2: Determining the FUTA tax before adjustments
+Part 2: Determine your FUTA tax before adjustments

 In Part 2 of Form 940, you will calculate your FUTA tax before any adjustments.
 Again, skip any lines that do not pertain to your business.

-• On-Line 3, enter the total payments made to all of your employees, even if some of them are not subject to FUTA taxes.
+• Line 3: Enter the total payments made to all employees, even if some are not subject to FUTA taxes.

-• On-Line 4, list any payments that are exempt from FUTA tax.
-For example, the payment does not meet the concept of wages.
+• Line 4: List any payments that are exempt from FUTA tax.
+For example, payments that do not meet the definition of wages.
 Check each of the following that apply:

-• On-Line 5, enter any payments paid to an employee that exceed $7,000.
-The FUTA wage base is $7,000, which means that any sum above that is not subject to FUTA taxes.
+• Line 5: Enter any payments made to an employee that exceed $7,000.
+The FUTA wage base is $7,000, meaning that any amount above this threshold is not subject to FUTA taxes.
 Subtract any payments exempt from FUTA taxes from this total.

-• On-line 6, the subtotal.
-Add the amounts from Lines 4 and 5, then enter the total on Line 6.
+• Line 6: Enter the subtotal.
+Add the amounts from Lines 4 and 5, then record the total on Line 6.

-• Line 7 represents the total taxable FUTA wages.
-To calculate this amount, subtract Line 6 from Line 3.
+• Line 7: Total taxable FUTA wages.
+To calculate this amount, subtract the amount on Line 6 from the amount on Line 3.

-• Line 8 is the FUTA tax before modifications; multiply Line 7 by 0.006 to calculate this amount.
+• Line 8: FUTA tax before modifications.
+Multiply the amount on Line 7 by 0.006 to calculate this amount.

 In Part 3, you will make your adjustments.
 Only fill out the lines that apply to your business.

-• Complete Line 9 if all taxable FUTA wages were exempt from state unemployment taxes.
-To achieve this, multiply line 7 by 0.054 and insert the result here.
+• Line 9: If all taxable FUTA wages were exempt from state unemployment taxes, multiply the amount on Line 7 by 0.054 and enter the result here.
+Then proceed to Part 4.

-• Complete Line 10, some of the taxable FUTA salaries, were exempt from state unemployment taxes.
-You should also fill out Line 9 if you paid any state unemployment taxes late.
+• Line 10: If some of the taxable FUTA wages were exempt from state unemployment taxes, complete this line accordingly.
+Also, be sure to fill out Line 9 if you paid any state unemployment taxes late.

-• If a credit reduction applies, complete Line 11.
-Please enter the total from Schedule A here.
+• Line 11: If a credit reduction applies, complete this line by entering the total from Schedule A.

-Part 4: Determine the FUTA tax and the balance due or overpayment
+Part 4: Determine your FUTA tax and balance due or overpayment

-Part 4: Determine the FUTA tax and the balance due or overpayment
+Part 4: Determine your FUTA tax and balance due or overpayment

 In Part 4, you will be determining your FUTA tax balance due and if you overpaid.

-• Line 13 is where you will enter your FUTA deposits for the year.
-Include any overpayments made in the previous year.
+• Line 13: Enter your FUTA deposits for the year here, including any overpayments made in the previous year.

-• Line 14 is where you'll calculate the balance due.
-If the amount on Line 13 is less than that on Line 12, enter the difference.
+• Line 14: Calculate the balance due.
+If the amount on Line 13 is less than the amount on Line 12, enter the difference here.

 If Line 13 is more than Line 12, enter the difference on Line 15, which represents the overpayment.
 Check the box to apply the overpayment to a future return or to get a refund.

-Part 5: Report FUTA tax liability if after adjustment is more than $500
+Part 5: Report your FUTA tax liability by quarter only if line 12 is more than $500

-Part 5: Report FUTA tax liability if after adjustment is more than $500
+Part 5: Report your FUTA tax liability by quarter only if line 12 is more than $500

 You only need to complete Part 5 of Form 940 if the amount you entered on Line 12 is $500 or more; otherwise, skip to Part 6.